 Editing tools between the two programs are similar.
 Unlike Capture One Pro (below), On1 RAW still includes HDR and panorama tools.
 It even offers focus stacking, something for which Lightroom users would need Photoshop.
 And while Photoshop is included in the Creative Cloud Photography Plan, sending a photo to it from Lightroom will result in a redundant copy being made; the original RAW is still there, but you can’t redo any of your RAW adjustments on the version that was edited in Photoshop.
 On1 Photo RAW also has a portrait editing tab that automatically recognizes the different elements of a face to simplify portrait retouching.

 On1 Photo RAW won’t replace all of Photoshop’s features entirely — Photoshop can also be used for graphic design, for starters — but encompasses some of the most popular tools that photographers use without using two separate programs.
-Many say that Lightroom is the faster of the two programs, however.
+Many say that Lightroom is the faster of the two programs.
+But, On1 Photo RAW 2020 focused on speed enhancements, as well as options for batch editing photos.

 On1 Photo RAW also allows photographers to ditch the subscription, costing about $100 for a perpetual license, with discounts on future software updates.
-If you happen to like the subscription, the company also offers a $130 a year subscription that includes the software as well as learning materials.
+If you happen to like the subscription, the company also offers a $130-per-year subscription that includes the software as well as learning materials.

 Capture One Pro